2025 Solar Incentives Guide for Walker, MI - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specific percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives may be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
+The ITC offers a tax credit for a specific percentage of the cost of your solar system.

-Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit might apply to you, get in touch with your local Walker solar installation expert.
+More information about the new Inflation Reduction Act can be found here.
+The easiest way to learn more about how the new Clean Energy Credit might apply to you is to get in touch with your local Walker solar panel installers.

 State & Local Solar Incentives

 Some solar incentives are often also offered at the local or state level.
-Similar to federal incentives, these can include rebates, tax credits and more.
-These solar incentives — which may be handled by the state of Michigan, or by your county or municipality — could be offered on an ongoing basis, or for only a limited time.
+Like with federal incentives, these could include rebates, tax credits and more.
+Incentives might be provided by the state of Michigan, or by your county or municipality.
+Some incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Walker